RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Subtract hours from a date.
+Subtract a certain amount of hours from a date.

-- `date`: The date to subtract hours from.
+- `date`: The date to subtract the hours from.
-- `hours`: The number of hours to subtract.
+- `days`: The number of hours to subtract.

 ```ts
 =SUB_HOURS(NOW(), 8)